 Our Workers’ Compensation Lawyer in Scranton Can Help

 If you suffer an injury while performing your job duties, you may fear for your livelihood.
-A work accident can place you out of employment for an extended period.
-You may need surgery and rehabilitation.
+A work accident can place you out of employment for an extended period, as you may need surgery and rehabilitation.
+Given the potential consequences, you deserve compensation.
 Contact a workers’ compensation lawyer at Munley Law today to schedule a free consultation.